typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 Let’s go through a summary of how the migration takes place.

-1.  we need a way to talk to our Grakn [database](../06-management/01-database.md).
+1.  we need a way to talk to our TypeDB [database](../06-management/01-database.md).
 To do this, we use [Client Node.js](../03-client-api/03-nodejs.md).
 2.  we go through each data file, extracting each data item and parsing it to a Javascript object.
-3.  we pass each data item (in the form of a Javascript object) to its corresponding template function, which in turn gives us the constructed Graql query for inserting that item into Grakn.
+3.  we pass each data item (in the form of a Javascript object) to its corresponding template function, which in turn gives us the constructed TypeQL query for inserting that item into TypeDB.
 4.  we execute each of those queries to load the data into our target database — `phone_calls`.

-Before moving on, make sure you have **npm** installed and the [**Grakn Server**](/docs/running-grakn/install-and-run#start-the-grakn-server) running on your machine.
+Before moving on, make sure you have **npm** installed and the [**TypeDB Server**](/docs/running-typedb/install-and-run#start-the-typedb-server) running on your machine.

 ## Get Started

 1. Create a directory named `phone_calls` on your desktop.
 2.  `cd` to the `phone_calls` directory via terminal.
-3. Run `npm install grakn-client` to install the Grakn [Client Node.js](../03-client-api/03-nodejs.md).
+3. Run `npm install typedb-client` to install the TypeDB [Client Node.js](../03-client-api/03-nodejs.md).
 4. Open the `phone_calls` directory in your favourite text editor.
 5. Create a `migrate.js` file in the root directory.
 This is where we’re going to write all our code.